ethnicrise/ethnicrise.github.io/_posts/2019-12-19-ethnic-studies-now.md

 ### Frances Negrón-Muntaner | Begins:

 For some, ethnic studies is an academic discipline; for others, an interdisciplinary field.
 To me it is neither.

-After nearly six decades of non, partial and peripheral institutionalization, ethnic studies simultaneously constitutes a series of intellectual fields, methods of inquiry, theoretical praxes, and political projects with a range of goals.
+After nearly six decades of non, partial, and peripheral institutionalization, ethnic studies simultaneously constitutes a series of intellectual fields, methods of inquiry, theoretical praxes, and political projects with a range of goals.
 Among these: to affirm the